 Before its amendment, the prior employment agreement entitled Ms. Varela to an annual performance-based cash bonus for the fiscal years ended December 31, 2015 and 2016 in an amount equal to 2% of the increase, if any, in the Wholesale Division EBIT for each such year over the Wholesale Division EBIT for the immediately preceding year, provided that Wholesale Division EBIT attributable to any business acquired by the Company after January 10, 2014 would not be included for the purpose of determining Ms. Varela's bonus until the acquired business has been owned by the Company for two full calendar years.
-As amended, with respect to the fiscal year ended December 31, 2016, the prior employment agreement entitled Ms. Varela to a performance-based cash bonus in an amount equal to 2% of the increase, if any, in the Company's total EBIT for the fiscal year ended December 31, 2016 over the Company's total EBIT for the fiscal year ended December 31, 2015, less any deductions required to be withheld by applicable laws and regulations.
+As amended, with respect to the fiscal year ended December 31, 2016, the prior employment agreement entitled Ms. Varela to a performance-based cash bonus in an amount equal to 2% of the increase, if any, in the Company's total EBIT for the fiscal year ended December 31, 2015, less any deductions required to be withheld by applicable laws and regulations.
 EBIT attributable to any business acquired by the Company after September 4, 2015 would not be included in the calculation for the purpose of determining Ms. Varela's annual bonus.
 This performance-based bonus was not achieved with respect to the fiscal years ended December 31, 2016 and 2015.

 The Varela 2016 Agreement entitles Ms. Varela to an annual performance-based cash bonus for each of the fiscal years ended December 31, 2017, 2018 and 2019 in an amount equal to 2% of the increase, if any, in the Company's total EBIT for each such year over the Company's total EBIT for the immediately preceding year, less any deductions required to be withheld by applicable laws and regulations.
 EBIT attributable to any business acquired by the Company after December 30, 2016 will not be included in the calculation for the purpose of determining Ms. Varela's annual bonus.
-Ms. Varela received a cash bonus of \$263,302 for 2018 EBIT performance and a cash bonus of \$338,669 for 2017 EBIT performance.
+Ms. Varela received a cash bonus of \$263,302 for 2018 EBIT performance.